qsweber/groupme-bot/README.md

 # Groupme Bot

-This is a Groupme Bot that determines who in a group chat has received the most likes on their posts.
-It is invoked by mentioning the name of the bot and asking "who is in the lead".
+This is a Groupme Bot created primarily for determining who in a group chat has received the most likes on their posts.
+The full set of behaviors is listed below.

 # Setup

-## Create the bot on the Groupme Website
+## Create a bot on the Groupme Website

 Follow this tutorial.
 For now, leave the `Callback URL` blank.